Trail Alert for Copper Mine Falls Trail (1 May 2018):

 Rated Moderately Difficult, this 3.3 km trail ascends 330 metres into the mountain range behind Lark Harbour.

-Bottle Cove is located near the end Highway 450.
-Rated Easy to Moderate, the trails around Bottle Cove are suited for the entire
+Bottle Cove is located near the end of Highway 450.
+Rated Easy to Moderate, the trails around Bottle Cove are suited for the

-family.
+entire family.
 Come walk the boardwalk or on to the cliffs and bathe in the view at one of the best sunset sites in Western Newfoundland.
+Don't forget to check out the replica 'Grenville' which

 One of the most challenging hiking trails in the Outer Bay of Islands.
 Rated Extreme (and we mean extreme), the Little Port Head Lighthouse 3 km trail hike into Little Port Head will lead you to up to 250 metres to view some of the most spectacular scenery in Atlantic Canada.